 In the entrance we met a tender with a large outboard.
 It came from the megayacht anchored off the marina.
-It headed to the GC32 catamarans.
+The tender sailed to the GC32 catamarans.
 A man went off.
 Was it the honourable Sir Ben Ainsley on his way to work in the Racing Tour 2019?

 The chartplotter showed that there were 149 miles to Sicily or rather the small island of Favignana, located a few miles off Sicily's west coast.

-The wind was light, but not lighter than the main sail gave a little extra speed when we pulled it out and used it as support for the engine.
+The wind was light.
+However no lighter than the mainsail gave a little extra speed when we pulled it out and used it as support for the engine.

 We hadn't sailed long before we caught sight of a motoring sailboat

 It had probably left Sicily over a day ago.

 We waved happily to each other when we got close.

 They, because they probably were looking forward to a bath and undisturbed sleep.
 We, because we were excited about the trip that lay ahead of us.

 Pia had set up a watch schedule